icanswim/fastchem/README.md

 ## An exploration of the state of the art in
-## the use of machine learning for the modeling of
+## the use of machine learning in modeling
 # Molecular Quantum Mechanics

 ### Datasets, models and learners for machine learning; implemented in pytorch
 * Designed to be light weight, modular and extentable